Religious Accommodation Request Form

 Acknowledgment and Consent

-- I confirm that the information provided is accurate and complete to the best of my knowledge.
+- I confirm the information provided is accurate to the best of my knowledge.

-- I understand that HR may contact me to participate in an interactive process to discuss this request and possible accommodations.
+- I understand HR may contact me for limited additional information or to discuss possible accommodations.

 How to use this template